ibm-cloud-docs/app-configuration/faq.md

 {: faq}
 The fundamental pricing metrics for {{site.data.keyword.appconfig_short}} are Application Instance, Active Entity ID, and API Call.

-<cite>Application Instance</cite>- An Application Instance is a uniquely named copy of {{site.data.keyword.appconfig_short}} created by you but managed by {{site.data.keyword.IBM_notm}}.
+**Application Instance**- An Application Instance is a uniquely named copy of {{site.data.keyword.appconfig_short}} created by you but managed by {{site.data.keyword.IBM_notm}}.
 Multiple instances of {{site.data.keyword.appconfig_short}} within a single environment are all considered separate application instances, as are individual {{site.data.keyword.appconfig_short}}instances in multiple environments (such as test, development, staging, or production).

 A single instance of {{site.data.keyword.appconfig_short}} can serve multiple environments, and in fact the service is designed to do so.{:note: .note}

-<cite>Active Entity ID</cite>- An active entity ID is a unique identifier for each entity that interacts with the {{site.data.keyword.appconfig_short}} service.
+**Active Entity ID**- An active entity ID is a unique identifier for each entity that interacts with the {{site.data.keyword.appconfig_short}} service.
 For example, an entity might be an instance of an app that runs on a mobile device, a microservice that runs on the cloud, or a component of infrastructure that runs that microservice.
 For any entity to interact with {{site.data.keyword.appconfig_short}}, it must provide a unique entity ID.
 This task is most easily accomplished by programming your app or microservice to send the Entity ID by using the {{site.data.keyword.appconfig_short}}SDK.

-<cite>API Call</cite> - An API call is the invocation of the {{site.data.keyword.appconfig_short}} through a programmable interface.</br>
+**API Call** - An API call is the invocation of the {{site.data.keyword.appconfig_short}} through a programmable interface.</br>
 Exactly what constitutes an API call varies depending on the entity type (for example, a microservice or a mobile app).
 For server-side entities like microservices, when the state of a feature flag or property changes in the {{site.data.keyword.appconfig_short}}, a websocket connection notifies the SDK in the microservice that a state change occurred.
 The microservice then calls back into the {{site.data.keyword.appconfig_short}} to retrieve the update.
 This action is an API call.</br>
 An API call also occurs on startup to the retrieve the initial configuration state.
 For client-side entities like mobile apps, websockets are not used.
 Instead, an API call fetches the current configuration state when a user opens the app, or brings it to the foreground.
 You can also programmatically call the {{site.data.keyword.appconfig_short}} to retrieve the most recent configuration state.